dimforge/ncollide/geometric_representations/README.md

-The `Volumetric` trait, though not required by `Geom`, is implemented for most geometry.
+The `Volumetric` trait, though not required by `Geom`, is implemented for most shape.
 It exposes methods that compute the mass, center of mass, and angular inertia tensor of the implementor.
 For some shape like the `Plane` it is not implemented because it is meaningless.